ReFIT: Relevance Feedback from a Reranker during Inference: Discussion and Analysis

-\paragraph{The curious case of zero initial positives:} In \S{\ref{sec:query-vectors-orig-new}}, we presented an example where our method leverages a close negative among the initially retrieved candidates to later retrieve a positive passage.
-We find that in 24\% of the cases where the first-stage retriever retrieves no positive passages, our method is able to improve recall in a similar fashion.
+In \S{\ref{sec:query-vectors-orig-new}}, we presented an example where our method leverages a close negative among the initially retrieved candidates to later retrieve a positive passage.
+We find that in 24\% of the cases where the first-stage retriever retrieves no positive passages, our method can improve recall in a similar fashion.
 Among all cases where recall improves, however, 75\% have at least one positive in the top retrieved results.
 These results indicate that while the presence of positive candidates in the initial retrieval is useful, our relevance feedback approach can also generally leverage informative negatives to update the query vector in the right direction.